 Where to Stay in El Nido: Ocean Vista Inn

 Located in the street just behind the beachfront, Ocean Vista Inn definitely lives up to its name.
-A peek through the inn’s windows as well as its open air restaurant will show you a panoramic view of El Nido bay and Cadlao Island.
+A peek through the inn’s windows, as well as its open-air restaurant, will show you a panoramic view of El Nido Bay and Cadlao Island.

 The three-storey inn has five spacious rooms that cater to couples, friends, and families.
-Standard, Twin, and Deluxe rooms are located on the second floor while the rooftop restaurant is in the third.
+Standard, Twin, and Deluxe rooms are located on the second floor while the rooftop restaurant is on the third.
 The restaurant is also where guests can avail of their free breakfast.

 For couples, I highly suggest rooms 4 and 5 for that amazing window view.
 Rooms are provided with both a fan and air conditioning unit.
 Since power outages are still fairly common in El Nido, the fan will be your saving grace when that happens.